Joan Baez’s Weird Homage to Slavery

 There also is some evidence to indicate that Harper had been murdered and raped exactly where her body was found in Lawson’s woods– there seemed to be indentations where a rapist’s knees and toes would have dug into the ground.
 Harper’s body showed evidence of forceful pressure into the ground, with wounds on her back.
 The Supreme Court gave great weight to this evidence in dismissing the idea that someone would have picked her up, raped and murdered her somewhere else, and then returned her body to the very location where people would be most likely searching for her.
 They believed the evidence showing that she was raped and murdered exactly where her body was found.
 It’s not completely inconceivable that she was left there after an assault in different location.
 But it’s a stretch.
 A big stretch.

 Finally, there was the injuries to Truscott’s penis, as examined by two medical doctors after the police took him in for questioning.
 (In a misstep, the police seized Truscott and held him for questioning for three hours before his father was notified).
-His father was present at the examination (the police behaving properly) and it was conducted by Truscott’s own doctor.
+His father was present at the examination (the police behaving properly by then) and it was conducted by Truscott’s own doctor.
 There is little doubt about the substance of the information derived from it.
 There were serious lesions, about the size of a quarter, on two sides of Truscott’s penis.
 They were not bleeding at the time of examination but they were “oozing” a substance from an injury that seemed to have occurred a few days previously– the day, possibly, that Lynne Harper had disappeared.

 It was somewhat ridiculously asserted that the wounds were consistent with forced penetration of a prepubescent girl’s vagina.
 They might have been, but I defy any medical expert to provide that specific a cause without understanding that the police were looking for exactly that explanation.
 Truscott, embarrassed, finally reluctantly claimed it was the result of excessive masturbation.
 The doctor should have said, hell, that’s not an unreasonable explanation either.
 But doctor John Addison continued to question Steven and his answers became ambiguous, vague, and confused.
 He repeatedly implied that he “might” have done this or that, he might have wandered into a field after dropping Lynne off, he “might” have done something inappropriate.